 The team is quite upset.
 After all they went through to get the broomstick, as asked – risking their lives — they are not getting the reward promised them and are told to come back tomorrow.
 How often have you been disappointed in a similar way?

 Meanwhile, Dorothy’s little dog, Toto, sniffs out the Wizard and reveals him behind the curtain.
-The famous quote, “Pay no attention to that man behind the curtain” is used often still today.
 The Wizard is now exposed.
-After Dorothy calls him a “very bad man.”
-He replies, “No, I’m a very good man, I’m just a very bad Wizard.”
+Dorothy calls him a very bad man.
+He sheepishly replies that while he is a very good man, he’s just a bad wizard.

 It isn’t until the Wizard steps out from behind the curtain and faces his team directly, does he begin to do exactly what he promised.
 And that is, he instills belief in each of them by telling them that they have had in them all along access to that which they seek – a brain, a heart, the courage, a home.

 That power of belief in oneself is one of the most motivating forces that drives action toward achieving what you want.
-And it’s one of the Principles that supports my 4C’s Framework©.
-To demonstrate how the movie connects here, let me briefly describe my 4C’s Framework©:
+And it’s one of the Principles that supports my 4Cs Change FrameworkTM.
+To demonstrate how the movie connects here, let me briefly describe my 4Cs Change FrameworkTM:

 With so much changing around us all the time it’s comforting to know that some things about making change work, actually don’t change.